 Take sodium polystyrene sulfonate only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-sodium polystyrene sulfonate comes as a liquid suspension and as a powder that is mixed with water or syrup.
-If you or your child are not able to swallow the liquid, the medicine can be put in the stomach with a special tube.
+Sodium polystyrene sulfonate comes as a liquid suspension and as a powder for suspension that is mixed with water or syrup.
+If you or your child are not able to swallow the liquid, the medicine can be given in the stomach using a special tube.
 Talk to your doctor if you have questions about this.

 The dose of sodium polystyrene sulfonate will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of sodium polystyrene sulfonate.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For treatment of hyperkalemia: